Professional Dental Veneers

 Componeer is a preformed veneer, a product designed with such care that the small imperfections due to the layers in composite typically associated with veneer teeth are far removed.
 The veneers are trimmed to fit each tooth and are bonded by our dentists with a seamless acid etch technique.

 They can be used to change the shape of teeth as well as bring them forward for an improved smile.

 There are countless benefits to using Componeers, including the fact that they cost less than conventional porcelain veneers.
 They can be used for a single, misaligned tooth or for more than one.

 The Componeer boasts the advantages of composite veneers but with a stronger, more stain resistant surface.

-Porcelain veneers are a beautiful, natural-looking type of veneer, custom made with only the finest porcelain and fitted with a two-stage technique.
+Porcelain veneers are a natural-looking type of veneer, custom made with the finest porcelain and fitted with a two-stage technique.
 On the first visit we prepare the teeth and take an impression.
 On the second we fit the veneers onto the front of your teeth.